The Board Game Design Course

 So much depends on how many individual pieces of art you need for your game, how intricate it is, and the artist or artists that you choose to work with.

-But the first question I always ask is “are you 100% sure you want to self-publish your game?”
+But the first question I always ask is “Are you 100% sure you want to self-publish your game?”

 This is an important question to ask, as you should only ever invest in any art or graphic design if you are planning on publishing your game yourself.

 If you’re even considering pitching your game to a publisher, you’ll want to leave all the art and graphic design to them.
-Just make sure that your prototype uses easy to understand language and icons so that a publisher will get a good sense of the gameplay and understand the rules clearly.
-Any free placeholder art should convey what you’re trying to get across in the theme and gameplay, but will still be subject to change.
+Just make sure that your prototype uses easy-to-understand language and icons so that a publisher will get a good sense of the gameplay and understand the rules clearly.
+Any free placeholder art should convey what you’re trying to get across in the theme and gameplay but will still be subject to change.

 It will be the publisher’s choice as to what artist(s) they wish to work with and what art they want to commission.
 They could also change the theme.
 So, you can see how your time, money, and effort would be wasted in this situation.

-But if you are sure that you want to self-publish your game, you’ll want to have at least a representative sample of the art completed for your game, if not most of it.
+But if you are sure that you want to self-publish your game, you’ll want to have at least a representative sample of the art completed for your game, if not most or all of it.
 After a time, I knew for certain that I was going to self-publish Relics of Rajavihara before I approached my illustrator.
 I also decided to get all of the art done in advance so that I could move quickly from campaign to production.

 So, how much should you spend on art for your game?